ParisNeo/lollms_client/README.md

 ### Building Stateful Agents with Memory and Data Zones

-The latest version of `LollmsDiscussion` introduces powerful features for creating agents that can remember information across conversations.
-This is achieved through structured data zones and a new `memorize()` method.
+The `LollmsDiscussion` class provides a sophisticated system for creating stateful agents that can remember information across conversations.
+This is achieved through a layered system of "context zones" that are automatically combined into the AI's system prompt.

+#### Understanding the Context Zones

+The AI's context is more than just chat history.
+It's built from several distinct components, each with a specific purpose:

+*   **`system_prompt`**: The foundational layer defining the AI's core identity, persona, and primary instructions.
+*   **`memory`**: The AI's long-term, persistent memory.
+It stores key facts about the user or topics, built up over time using the `memorize()` method.
+*   **`user_data_zone`**: Holds session-specific information about the user's current state or goals (e.g., "User is currently working on 'file.py'").
+*   **`discussion_data_zone`**: Contains state or meta-information about the current conversational task (e.g., "Step 1 of the plan is complete").
+*   **`personality_data_zone`**: A knowledge base or set of rules automatically injected from a `LollmsPersonality`'s `data_source`.
+*   **`pruning_summary`**: An automatic, AI-generated summary of the oldest messages in a very long chat, used to conserve tokens without losing the gist of the early conversation.

+The `get_context_status()` method is your window into this system, showing you exactly how these zones are combined and how many tokens they consume.

-Let's build a "Personal Assistant" agent that learns about the user over time.
+Let's see this in action with a "Personal Assistant" agent that learns about the user over time.

 ```python
 from lollms_client import LollmsClient, LollmsDataManager, LollmsDiscussion, MSG_TYPE